sixslimemc/loggr__legacy1/README.md

 - [load](https://github.com/sixslime/load)

 # Overview
+Loggr provides exactly 3 things:
+- An API function to create log entries.
+- A hook to implement logging behavior.
-Loggr is a single-function interface paired with a set of simple conventions.
+- A simple set of logging conventions.

+It does **not** provide any logging behavior implementation.

-#### Logging Conventions:
+### Logging Conventions:

 A 'log entry' has the following components:
 | NBT path | Type | Description |